avastmick/consensus/chapters/19-connection-bonds.md

 # connection bonds

 Melvin decides that to help Sally further he needs to better understand her situation and better connect to her.

+Dr Li has been released in China and has contacted Melvin, via Raphaella

 Ends with Melvin in Shanghai to see Dr Li.